solana-foundation/developer-content/docs/core/transactions.md

 to act as a timestamp for the transaction.
 The blockhash is used to prevent duplications and eliminate stale transactions.

-The max age of a transaction's blockhash is 150 blocks (~1 minute assuming 400ms block times).
+The maximum age of a transaction's blockhash is 150 blocks (~1 minute assuming 400ms block times).
 If a transaction's blockhash is 150 blocks older than the latest blockhash, it is considered expired.
 This means that transactions not processed within a specific timeframe will never be executed.

 ### Array of Instructions